Deiva Thirumagal: Plot

-When she sees Nila with Krishna and learns that Nila is his daughter, she recognizes Krishna from a photo that her sister had shown of her lover.
-She realizes that Nila is her niece.
+When Shweta sees Nila with her father, she recognises Krishna from a photo and realises that he is none other than her sister Banumathy's husband, making Nila her niece.
 Shwetha refuses to let Nila stay with Krishna as she is scared that he might unintentionally hurt her.
 Soon, a scuffle ensues between Krishna and Shwetha's fiancé Karthik.

-It is broken up by Shwetha's father Rajendran, who reveals that his other daughter was Banumathy, who became estranged from him upon choosing to marry Krishna.
+The scuffle is broken up by Rajendran, Shweta and Banumathy's father, who reveals that Banumathy became estranged from him upon choosing to marry Krishna.
 He offers to take Krishna and Nila with him and claims that they are part of his family.
-Victor agrees and sends them with Rajendran.
-At a distance from Chennai, Rajendran tricks Krishna into exiting the car and abandons him.
+Victor agrees and sends them with Rajendran, but at a distance from Chennai, Rajendran tricks Krishna into exiting the car and abandons him.